 Listening to the conventional wisdom on retirement savings can only get you so far.
 However, you’ll have to step it up a notch to reach your retirement goals by 55.
 Of course, the rate at which you can start saving will vary depending on how much you already have saved, your age and how much you think you’ll need in retirement.

 You don’t have to double your savings rate, necessarily.
 For many, that’s simply an unrealistic possibility.
-It’s important to build your savings by contributing as much as you can when you can.
-In addition, try to seek out a high-yield savings account at a bank that works for you.
-Plus, don’t forget that you’ll have access to Social Security benefits when you retire.
+It’s important to build your savings by estimating how much you’ll need, and determining an appropriate savings rate to get there.

-The other side of saving for retirement comes down to making solid investments.
-When it comes to investing, make sure your risk tolerance is suitable for where you are in life.
+Investments are important for the other side of retirement, too.
+When it comes to investing, make sure your investments are suitable for your risk tolerance and where you are in life.
 For example, the younger you are, the more aggressive you can be with your investments.
 An aggressive portfolio might include a majority of stocks at various market capitalizations, as well as a handful of fixed-income securities and cash allocations.

 As people near retirement, their portfolio typically evolves into one that’s heavier in fixed income and cash, while stock allocations shrink.
 But if you’re planning on retiring early and relying on those investments, you might have to be aggressive for a longer period of time.
 However, only take on these risks if you can.
 You don’t want all of your retirement funds to go down the drain because of a downturn in the market.

 A big part of your retirement and your savings is rooted in how you’re going to spend those years.
 Without the need to clock in or commit to the “9-to-5” grind, you end up with a lot of free time!
 You’ll need to figure out what hobbies you’ll continue with in retirement to keep yourself busy.